psycpv/dz-web/README.md

 export GH_TOKEN={your_token}
 ```

-7. Run `yarn` or `yarn install` to install dependencies.
+7. Run `pnpm i` or `pnpm install` to install dependencies.

-8. Run `yarn dev` to start the development server.
+8. Run `pnpm dev` to start the development server.

 9. Voilà!
 Open this URL http://localhost:3000/ and you should see the system working.